sharksmhi/ctdpy/README.md

-# Releasing CTDpy
+# CTDpy

-TEST version!

-prerequisites: numpy, pandas, trollsift, etc..

-#"ctdpy"
-"# ctdpy"
+Python tool to handle CTD-data according to SMHI standards.